 Gujiya(Karanji) stays fresh for 4-5 days at room temperature.
 Store it in a clean, air-tight glass container.
 Use clean, dry hands to remove the gujiya from the jar.

-Pic Shown: Top - Oven Baked Gujiya, Bottom - Air Fryer / Instant Pot Gujiya using Mealthy Crisplid
+Pic Shown: Top - Baked Gujiya, Bottom - Air Fryer Gujiya Using Air Fryer Lid

-No fry Sabudana Vada - Instant pot, air fryer, oven baked
+- No fry Sabudana Vada - Air fryer, Baked

 Ingredients